Shiga Prefecture Transportation

 • Tsuge Station (柘植駅) - In Iga, Mie Prefecture.
 Transfer to the Kansai Main Line.

-(近江鉄道) The private Ohmi Railways operate three lines in the interior of eastern Shiga, centering on Higashi-Omi.
+The private Ohmi Railways operate three lines in the interior of eastern Shiga, centering on Higashi-Omi.
 Its main train stations are Maibara Station, Hikone Station, Omi-Hachiman Station, Yokaichi Station, and Kibukawa Station.
-The trains are quite slow and usually have only have a few cars.
+Ohmi Railways trains are slow and not that frequent.

 From Maibara Station to Kibukawa Station.